Effective representations of Hecke-Kiselman monoids of type A: Main results

 \section{Main results}

-In every graph of type $A_n$ there are sinks and sources where the direction of the edges changes.
-Thus we have small linearly ordered pieces of the graph, glued together in sources an sinks.
-Since we know a lot about effective representations for the pieces (see the previous paragraph), we would like to know what the gluing does to representations.
+A graph of type $A_n$ consists of linearly ordered pieces which glue together in sources and sinks in the interior.
+The number of linearly ordered pieces is one less than the number of sources and sinks.
+Since we know a lot about effective representations for the pieces (see the previous section), we would like to know what the gluing does to representations.

 \begin{defn} Given a graph $\G$ and a vertex $a\in\G$ the \emph{source graph} $S_a$ is the full subgraph of $\G$ with the vertex set

 \end{defn}